 Engaging P before coming to a complete stop

 When driving an automatic, always remember that you should engage the gear stick to P (Park) only when your vehicle comes to a complete stop.
-The reason for this is that, when you engage the gear stick to P while the vehicle is still in motion, the locking pin could be damaged.
-The locking pin is a component that locks up the automatic transmission.
+The reason for this is that, when you engage the gear stick to P while the vehicle is still in motion, the parking pawl could get damaged.
+The component locks up the automatic transmission.
 It essentially stops the transmission from rotating which prevents the vehicle from moving forward or backward.

 Moreover, it’s not advisable to place the gear stick to P at a stoplight for safety reasons.
 Look at it this way, if the light turns green, shifting the lever from P to D (Drive) requires effort.
 You have to go through R (reverse) and N (Neutral) before you can place the gear stick to D. You might also accidentally engage the gear lever to either R or N when shifting from P to D.

 Going 'neutral' at stop lights

-Some experts say that you should never put your car in 'drive' at a stop light because this can wear out the transmission.
-They may have a point but, the way we see it, it’s best if you keep the gear in D while your at a stop light.
+Some experts say that you should never put your car in 'drive' at a stoplight because this can wear out the transmission.
+They may have a point but, the way we see it, it’s best if you keep the gear in D while you're at a stoplight.
 Why?
 Because you might forget that the gear is in N when the light turns green.
 As a result, you’ll end up revving the engine to no avail, costing you more fuel.
 There is also a chance that your engine will get a little too rev-happy as you press on the accelerator while in neutral.
 Then in the heat of panic, you end up shifting into D, causing your car to lurch forward.

 Changing gears while the vehicle is moving